How to Choose Cabinet Hardware

 For 600mm drawers, handles between 128mm and 224mm centre-to-centre typically provide the best balance.

-Shorter handles can appear understated and traditional, while longer pulls offer a cleaner, more modern aesthetic.
+Shorter handles can appear more understated, while longer pulls offer a cleaner, more modern look.
 In contemporary kitchens, it is increasingly common to use longer handles on wider drawers to emphasise horizontal lines.

 If drawers exceed 800mm in width, some designers choose either an extended single pull or two smaller handles positioned symmetrically.